Basset hounds can be serious barkers and with their sturdy feet and nails they tend to be diggers, too.

 UKC Classification: Scenthounds

-Despite its low height of under 15 inches, the basset hound is a medium to large dog, weighing in at anywhere from 40 pounds for a small female to 80 pounds for a large male (18 to 36 kilograms).
+Despite their low height of under 15 inches, the basset hound is a medium to large dog, weighing in at anywhere from 40 pounds for a small female to 80 pounds for a large male (18 to 36 kilograms).

 The basset hound is a friendly, easygoing dog.
 Originally hunting in packs, they tend to be good with other dogs and other pets in general.
 Bassets are people oriented and get along well with children.
 Fairly smart dogs, bassets are not easy to train as they are somewhat stubborn.
 A firm, patient hand with plenty of creativity is required to bring out the best in them.
 Bassets can be serious barkers and with their sturdy feet and nails they tend to be diggers.
 The hunting urge is still quite strong and if not safely confined they will go off hunting on their own.